mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

     lastly you will successfull message
         √ Runner successfully added
         √ Runner connection is good
+        # Runner settings

-        ./run.sh (to start the runner)
+        Enter name of work folder: [press Enter for _work] (skipped) √ Settings Saved. (confirm the runner is saved and ./run.sh will work easily) ./run.sh (to start the runner)
+        √ Connected to GitHub
+        Current runner version: '2.323.0'
+        2025-04-17 18:19:15Z: Listening for Jobs (waiting for job) 2025-04-17 18:19:19Z: Running job: Continuous-Deployment
+        2025-04-17 18:20:03Z: Job Continuous-Deployment completed with result: Succeeded (confirm that CD job is completed) ^CExiting... (press ctrl + c to exit)
+        Runner listener exit with 0 return code, stop the service, no retry needed.
+        Exiting runner...

 NOTE: every project must have a unique self-hosted runner and if wants more than one runner in a EC2 instance then change the name of the folder actions-runner in the above command

+NOTE: To delete the docker the below command in terminal after getting to the root and delete the runner at the github
+    rm -rf actions-runner/

 # Dockerfile and it's dev-requirements.txt creation
     create the Dockerfile with model.joblib, app, requirements.txt and scr folder for build_feature function in an app folder